umit-iace/tool-pywisp/docs/guide/index.rst

 The `Remote Widgets` give the opportunity to change the :attr:`publicSettings` of the :mod:`pywisp.experimentModules` without editing them by hand in the tree view.

-Currently the following types are available:
+Currently, the following types are available:

 * Push Button
 * Slider